shuheitnk/S-ELA/README.md

 ```r
 devtools::install_github("shuheitnk/S-ELA")
 ```
 The package has been confirmed to work properly with R version 4.4.1.
 It is expected to function correctly on this version or later.
-If you are using an earlier version, please ensure that the required dependencies are compatible.
+If you are using an earlier version, please ensure R version 3.4.0 or above.